 Dr. Jassem holds a BSc (Hons) in biology from York University (2006).
 She completed her doctoral studies in the Department of Pathology & Laboratory Medicine at UBC (under the supervision of Dr. David Speert, at the Child & Family Research Institute) (PhD, 2012).

-She finished an accredited fellowship through CPEP (sub-Committee on Postgraduate Programs) at the National Institutes of Health Clinical Center (Clinical Microbiology Fellow, 2014), and was certified clinical microbiology in 2016 by the American Board of Medical Microbiology and the Canadian College of Microbiologists.
+She finished an accredited fellowship through CPEP (sub-Committee on Postgraduate Educational Programs) at the National Institutes of Health Clinical Center (Clinical Microbiology Fellow, 2014), and was certified in clinical microbiology in 2016 by the American Board of Medical Microbiology and the Canadian College of Microbiologists.

 She is passionate about teaching and science communication, having been involved in many outreach initiatives.
 When she’s not in the lab, she can be found on the mountains (hiking or snowboarding depending on the season).